mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 Wait a second. *I* was in a business relationship with Google.

-It may sound strange that it took me two and a half years to realize it, but Google does a good job of building a sense of community among its employees.
+It may sound strange that it took me two and a half years to realize it, but Google does a good job of building a sense of community within the organization.
 To make us feel that we're not just employees, but that we *are* Google.

 That conversation made me realize that I'm *not* Google.
 I provide a service to Google in exchange for money.

 So if Google and I have a business relationship that exists to serve each side's interests, why was I spending time on all these tasks that served Google's interests instead of my own?
-If the promotion committee sees no value in bugfixing or team support work, why was I doing that?
+If the promotion committee doesn't reward bugfixing or team support work, why was I doing that?

 # Optimizing for promotion

-I realized that my first denied promotion taught me the wrong lesson.
+My first denied promotion taught me the wrong lesson.
 I thought I could keep doing the same work but package it to look good for the promotion committee.
-I should have done the opposite: figure out what the promotion committee wants, and exclusively do that work.
+I should have done the opposite: figure out what the promotion committee wants, and do that work exclusively.

-From then on, I asked myself before starting any task whether it would help my case for promotion.
+I adopted a new strategy.
+Before starting any task, I asked myself whether it would help my case for promotion.
 If the answer was no, I didn't do it.

 My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can this last until I'm promoted?"
 I didn't file or fix any bugs unless they risked my project's launch.
 I wriggled out of all responsibilities for maintenance work.
 I stopped volunteering for campus recruiting events.
 I went from conducting one or two interviews per week to zero.

 # Then my project was canceled

 Priorities shifted.
 Management traded my project away to our sister team in India.
 In exchange, that team gave us one of their projects.
 It was an undocumented system, built on deprecated infrastructure, but it was nevertheless a critical component in production.
-I was assigned to untangle it from our sister team's other code and migrate it to a new framework, all while keeping it running in production and hitting its performance metrics.
+I was assigned to untangle it from our sister team's code and migrate it to a new framework, all while keeping it running in production and hitting its performance metrics.

 As far as my promotion was concerned, this was a setback of several months.
 Because I hadn't released anything for my canceled project, the two months I spent on it were worthless.
-It would take me weeks just to get up to speed on the system I was inheriting, and I was liable to lose several more in the gruntwork of keeping it running.
+It would take me weeks just to get up to speed on the system I was inheriting, and I was liable to lose several more in the gruntwork of keeping it operational.

 # What am I even doing?